 Pacman's Health History

-We started measuring Pacman in 2019 when she was 5 years old, and we can see that she improved her body condition (BAI) throughout the foraging season.
-Yet in 2021 it appears that Pacman struggled to gain as much weight during the foraging season and this may be due to overall poor environmental and prey conditions in 2021.
+We started measuring Pacman in 2019 when she was 5 years old but we were only able to measure her body condition once that year.
+In 2021, we obtained three measurements and it appears that Pacman struggled to gain much weight during the foraging season and this may be due to overall poor environmental and prey conditions in 2021.
+We have longer body condition records for Pacman in 2022 and 2023 which show that while Pacman’s weight seems to fluctuate, it generally hovers around a BAI of 27.
 Juvenile whales are still learning how to survive in the wild and on their own, so they may struggle more than adults to forage successfully.

 We fly drones over whales and then measure how skinny or fat they are from the images we capture.
 We compare the body condition of whales using an index called the Body Area Index (BAI), which is like the Body Mass Index (BMI) used to compare the body condition of humans.
 Small BAI values mean the whale is skinnier and larger BAI values indicate the whale is fatter.